yasir2000/openwrt-oldwiki-md/AR7Port.rst

    * '''arch/mips/lib/promlib.c''': see above.

-   * '''arch/mips/ar7/irq.c''': not inline with the generic irc.c files for any of the other platforms under arch/mips, this still uses the (very) old way of dealing with irq's - not the new, standard way.
+   * '''arch/mips/ar7/irq.c''': not inline with the generic irc.c files for any of the other platforms under arch/mips, this still uses the (very) old way of dealing with irq's - not the new, standard way. enrik: done. nbd has patch.

    * '''arch/mips/ar7/reset.c''': the functions are empty.
 Please impliment this '''without''' using the tnetd code, if possible. (reboot works now, shutdown/halt does not yet.) -- nbd: for halt, you probably only need __cli() + while(1); z3ro: there are some tnetd functions for halt... hopefully we can use the code from these without needing all of the tnetd code.